 Inspiration Station - Style and Storage

-Go neutral and pair grey with white.
-Use accessories and furniture that incorporate metal edges to give it an industrial feel.
+Grey and white makes for a chic combination.
+Opt for an edgier take by using accessories and furniture that incorporate metal edges to give it an industrial feel.

-Keep it simple and layer shades of grey with monochrome for a modern look, like we’ve done here with dark walls and stark white furniture from our Hove collection.
-Incorporate pops of colour into your accessories to add an accent for added interest.
+Keep it simple and layer shades of grey with monochrome for a modern look, like we’ve done here with dark walls and stark white furniture.
+Soften the look with curved silhouettes, and incorporate pops of colour into your accessories to add an accent for added interest.

-Embrace grey furniture from our St Ives collection and add a contrasting pop of colour to add flavour to the room.
+Go all grey with grey furniture from our St Ives collection.
+Add a contrasting pop of colour through accessories to add flavour to the room.

 Wooden floors give a room a very classic and natural feel.
 They can be left bare or covered with a rug to add a little warmth to the room.
 Natural wood works well with whites and light greys to create a timeless and effortless look.
-A console table or display cabinet from our Hove collection would work well in your grey hallway.
-The chalk white finish brightens up the room and the wooden top makes it a great pairing for wooden flooring.
+A chalk white painted console table or display cabinet adds a great touch to any hallway.
+The light finish brightens up the room, pair with a wooden top to blend seamlessly with the wooden flooring.

-If you want to retain the neutrality of the colour but want to avoid an all-grey wash, natural oak hallway furniture is the way to go.
+If you want to retain the neutrality of the colour across your hallway styling, but want to avoid an all-grey wash, natural oak hallway furniture is the way to go.
 Its subtle wood finish means furnishings are a beautiful focal point without shouting over the calmness of grey.
-Opt for a Romsey console table to feel the full force of this effect.
+Opt for a silhouette with cheerful, rounded edges to feel the full force of this effect.

 Don’t shy away from grey if you’ve got a hallway that isn’t flooded with natural light: the sunny oak of naturally-finished furniture can bring brightness to your entryway in ways that rustic or dark-stained wood can’t.
 Accentuate the flat surfaces in your hallway with grey-themed ornaments and accessories like mirrors, photo frames and vases.

 The beauty about going grey is you can choose from a whole host of neutral colours as a colour palette.
-If you don’t fancy the bright, chalk white of our Hove range, the almond grey of our Shay console table is a perfect complement, especially when you want to style grey with a splash of colour.
+If you don’t fancy bright, chalk white opt for almond greys.
+This is also the perfect option if you’re looking to use splashes of colour in your decor.
 Its soft painted finish neutralises the noise colour can create.

 One of the most impactful ways to make a statement with grey is to invest in some grey painted furniture.
-Our St Ives range is ultra stylish thanks to its smart, modern feel.
+Our mid grey ranges are ultra stylish thanks to their smart, modern feel.
 Pieces like the side table, shoe storage or small sideboard will give the most storage potential of your entryway without sacrificing style.

 Something that’s great about grey is its versatility, so why not try a few different shades of grey in your hallway?
-Maybe pair the St Ives mirror with the Shay large sideboard to create tonal differences between the furnishings themselves.
+Maybe pair a lavender grey with sage grey tones to create tonal differences between the furnishings themselves.
 Or, you could vary the greys of your furniture against the carpets and rugs.
-Mid-tone colours are better as too light or too dark and dirt will show up.

 Adding a dado rail to your hallway is a great way to add dimension to the room.
 To retain balance, use a dark colour below and a lighter colour on top.
 We recommend a darker grey for the lower half paired with a pastel colour to add brightness.
 If using a lighter grey, use this for the top half and pair with a dark turquoise or midnight blue on the bottom.
 A hallway unit in a natural oak would work well with a dado rail to tie your choice of colours together.